AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-002-michael-feathers.md

 +++
-Description = "This week we interview our special guest Michael Feathers of r7k Research & Conveyance and author of Working Effectively with Legacy Code." aliases = ["/2"] author = "Alexandra Moxin" categories = [] date = "2017-04-30T04:09:45-05:00" episode = "2" episode_image = "/img/guest/michael_feathers.jpg"
-explicit = "no"
+Description = "This week we interview our special guest Michael Feathers of r7k Research & Conveyance and author of Working Effectively with Legacy Code.
+To find out more about this episode take a look at the shownotes by clicking the episode title." aliases = ["/2"] author = "Alexandra Moxin" categories = [] date = "2017-04-30T04:09:45-07:00" episode = "2" episode_image = "/img/guest/michael_feathers.jpg" explicit = "no"